César Almeida (fighter)

-César Almeida de Oliveira (born March 23, 1988), is a Brazilian kickboxer and mixed martial artist who competes in the Glory and WGP Kickboxing middleweight divisions.
-He is the current WGP Kickboxing Cruiserweight and former SUPERKOMBAT Light Heavyweight Plus Champion.
+César Almeida de Oliveira (born 28 March 1988), is a Brazilian mixed martial artist and kickboxer who currently competes in the Middleweight division of the Ultimate Fighting Championship (UFC).
+In kickboxing he competed in Glory, WGP Kickboxing and Superkombat.

-As of January 2023, he is ranked as the second best middleweight kickboxer in the world by Beyond Kick and as the third best middleweight in the world by Combat Press.
+As of January 2023, he was ranked as the second best middleweight kickboxer in the world by Beyond Kickboxing and as the third best middleweight in the world by Combat Press.